athena-framework/website/docs/getting_started/README.md

 #### Returning Raw Data

-An [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) can be used to fully customize the response; such as returning a specific status code, adding some one-off headers.
+An [ART::Response][Athena::Routing::Response] can be used to fully customize the response; such as returning a specific status code, adding some one-off headers.

 ```crystal
 require "athena"